-Dennis David Kahekilimamaoikalanikeha Kamakahi is one of Hawai`i's most prolific and popular songwriters.
-He is also a warm, evocative singer and a gifted guitarist firmly committed to the ki ho`alu (slack key) tradition.
+Dennis David Kahekilimamaoikalanikeha Kamakahi (1953-2014) was one of Hawai`i's most prolific and popular songwriters.
+He was also a warm, evocative singer and a gifted guitarist firmly committed to the ki ho`alu (slack key) tradition.

 Dennis was born March 31, 1953, in Honolulu, before cable TV and video games.
-He considers this a blessing and cites it as an important factor in his musical development.
-"After dinner," Dennis recalls, "our family and neighbors would come outside on our porches, play music and talk story.
+He considered this a blessing and cited it as an important factor in his musical development.
+"After dinner," Dennis recalled, "our family and neighbors would come outside on our porches, play music and talk story.
 You didn't have TV, you had each other.
 The last thing you'd hear at night was music lulling you to sleep."

 More than any other group, The Sons of Hawai`i pointed the way to subsequent generations of slack key players.
 An all star ensemble, featuring Eddie Kamae, Gabby Pahinui, Feet Rogers and Joe Marshall, The Sons combined the feeling of a back yard lu`au with the virtuosity of a concert hall.
 They specialized in traditional music and a free wheeling approach that left lots of room for spontaneity and pa`ani (soloing).
 Their repertoire, aesthetics, instrumental lineup and loose-flowing interplay have all been very influential.

 In 1973, Eddie Kamae asked Dennis to join The Sons of Hawai`i to fill the slack key spot vacated by Gabby Pahinui, a big honor and challenge for a young musician.
 "Everybody, including me, idolized Gabby," Dennis said.
 "The first thing that came to mind was this is a big shoe to fill."
 Dennis accepted, and found the group comfortable and creative.
 "We'd look at each other and just know exactly what we were going to do.
 The music would transcend, it went to a different level.
 You didn't want to stop."